 Despite Nakano firing on all cylinders, Return fluffs it in a few other areas.
 Yasuko Sawaguchi isn't given a great deal to do other than look cute as the film's passive heroine Naoko.
-This reductionism particularly strange in a series that has always insisted on making females key components of the various collectives.
+This reductionism particularly strange in a series that has always insisted on making female characters key components in the various collectives.
 The appearance of a trillion yen flying saucer is also a peculiar development, from a conceptual rather than practical effect perspective.
 The craft's impossible, fantastical design is a strange match to a film largely positioned as a 1980s update of a documentary style nuclear parable.
-Still, the Super X aircraft has some nice detailing to it - in order to cope with a monster that operates as a living, breathing nuclear reactor, the Super X is armed with cadmium bullets designed to galvanise neutron decay within Godzilla, slowing the king kaiju's advance.
+Still, the Super X aircraft has some nice detailing to it - in order to cope with a monster that operates as a living, breathing atomic reactor, the Super X is armed with cadmium bullets designed to galvanise neutron decay within Godzilla, slowing the king kaiju's advance.